Create a Message

 ts{ type: "page_location", cited_text: string, document_index: number, document_title: string, start_page_number: number, end_page_number: number }Field details:

-The cited PDF text snippet (readable text parsed from the PDF by the system).document_indexnumber
+"page_location", meaning the location is described by a page number range.cited_textstring*The cited PDF text snippet (readable text parsed from the PDF by the system).

-The PDF title or filename, for display.start_page_numbernumber
+document_titlestring*The PDF title or filename, for display.

-The starting page number of the cited content, 1-based, inclusive.
+start_page_numbernumber*The starting page number of the cited content, 1-based, inclusive.

-The ending page number, usually treated as the right endpoint of a half-open interval:- If
+For example,5means “starting from page 5”.end_page_numbernumber*The ending page number, usually treated as the right endpoint of a half-open interval:

 start_page_number = 5andend_page_number = 6, it can be interpreted as “page 5”. - If the difference is greater than 1, it indicates a multi-page citation range.